SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **fixed**: Indicates whether it is a fixed source or not.
 0 = not fixed; 1 = fixed.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: "photovoltaic", "windpower", "timeseries".
+Input options: "photovoltaic", "windpower", "timeseries", "CSP", "solar_thermal_flat_plate".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "timeseries" is selected, a time series must be provided in the "time_series" sheet.
 - **Turbine Model (Windpower ONLY)**: Reference wind turbine model.
 Possible turbine types are listed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
 - **Hub Height (Windpower ONLY)**: Hub height of the wind turbine.
 Which hub heights are possible for the selected reference turbine can be viewed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
 - **variable costs/(CU/kWh)**: Defines the variable costs incurred for a kWh of energy drawn from the source.